Ikea Hack Built-in Spice Rack

 Test Tube Spice Rack

-Consider a built-in test tube spice rack for a modern and stylish twist on the traditional spice rack.
-This innovative design uses test tubes to store spices, mounted on a wall or inside a cabinet door with custom-made holders.
+Consider a test tube spice rack for a modern twist on traditional spice storage.
+This design uses clear tubes to display spices, mounted on a wall or inside a cabinet door.
+Perfect for those who appreciate a minimalist look in their kitchen.

 Cabinet Door Spice Clips